 See the vintage signs of Fremont Street

 Away from The Strip, East Fremont Street is fast becoming a hip, cool neighbourhood.
 The area used to be a fairly dangerous place to be but now it’s full of trendy bars (with more of a rock scene than the trance music of The Strip), shops, restaurants and even bookstores.
+Since its revival it has become one of the best Las Vegas tourist attractions and it’s proof that there’s more stuff to do in Vegas than just gambling.

 Go on a hike